Alessio Cappelletti is a filmmaker originally from Rhode Island.

 He studied acting at the American Academy of Dramatic Arts in Manhattan, which has contributed tremendously to his skills as a director and acting coach.
 He studied film production and theater directing at Brooklyn College and was one of the Founding Board Members/ Resident Directors of the highly acclaimed international arts company Mind the Art Entertainment (NYC).
 Since 2007, Mind the Art Entertainment has collaborated with over 600 artists, internationally, and has had many great successes: having multiple shows well received in the NYC Fringe Festival a few years in a row and at the La Mama Theater, acclaim from the New York Times, The Wall Street Journal, The Huffington Post, Broadway World, and Time Out New York.
 Mind The Art Entertainment also had the honor of hosting the pre-award reception for the 2010 Drama Desk Awards at Lincoln Center (Catherine Zeta-Jones, Scarlett Johansson, Jeff Bridges, and Christopher Walken in attendance).
 There, Alessio was given the opportunity to promote his upcoming feature length project "Dreams of the Youth", which attracted an astounding amount of attention.
 The president of MTAE, Christian De Gre, who also works with the United Nations and also had his own musical produced at NYC Fringe by Executive Producer of the Drama Desk Awards- Robert R. Bloom, was a producer on Alessio's short film, "Broken Crayons".
 "Broken Crayons" was shot on Super 16mm and pro8mm out to 2k Digital Intermediate with an all children cast of actors who this was their first ever performance and acting experience.
 Broken Crayons.
 It was lensed by cinematographer Brendan Uegama, CSC and was the recipient of "The Golden Palm" at the 2011 Mexico International Film Festival and an "Honorable Mention" at the 2010 Los Angeles Movie Awards, as well as, much praise from the president of Andrew Lauren Productions (producer of Vox Lux with Natalie Portman, High Life with Robert Pattinson and The Squid and the Whale with Jeff Daniels)).
 Andrew Lauren Productions also gave a letter of Industry Endorsement for Alessio's upcoming film "Dreams of the Youth".

-Alessio's most recent directorial exploit, "The Date", got unanimous critical acclaim and appeared at LA Neo Noir Novel Script and Film Festival, as well as, Para Cinema Film Festival, and was a finalist for Shivers Film Festival.
+Alessio's most recent directorial exploit, "The Date", got unanimous critical acclaim and appeared at LA Neo Noir Novel Script and Film Festival, Crescent City Film and Arts Festival, Para Cinema Film Festival, and was a finalist for Shivers Film Festival.

 His upcoming features and TV projects have gotten initial financing and attached acclaimed Hollywood collaborators including Charles E. McCarry (winner of the Excellence in Art Design Award from the Art Director's Guild for "Ugly Betty"), Brendan Uegama CSC (Adventures of Sabrina, Child's Play, Riverdale Season 2), Javier Gonzales (producer of "In The Radiant City" with Paul Sparks and more recently a film with Hayley Bennet), Adrienne Stern (renowned Casting Director), etc. His upcoming film Para La Paz (For Peace...) is represented by Donaldson and Callif.